Samih-codes/Beginner_Python_Projects/Team_Name_Generator/README.md

 This Python script prompts users to input their city name and favorite animal's plural name to generate a unique basketball team name.

 Project Link: https://replit.com/@SamihCodes/Team-name-generator
+---
+# Concepts Learned
+- Printing to the Console in Python
+- String Manipulation and Code Intelligence
+- Debugging
+- The Python Input Function
+- Python Variables
+- Variable Naming